vygr/ChrysaLisp/STATUS.md

 Rename 'local-align' just 'align' as it's no longer a function but a simple symbol.

+New Element room for Chrysalisp OS, #ChrysaLisp-OS:matrix.org, unfortunately Gary Boyd admin of the old room has gone dark, I sincerely hope he is OK.
+But we must move to another room where there is admin access.

 ------

 New launch scripts for Windows powershell, that implement the -n -e -b -h